 New Caledonia profile

-A French overseas territory in the Pacific, New Caledonia has seen deep divisions between its indigenous people the Kanaks, and its European population, most notably over the thorny question of independence.
+A French overseas territory in the Pacific, New Caledonia has seen deep divisions between its indigenous Kanak population and Europeans, most notably over the thorny question of independence.

-Kanaks represent around 45% of the population while Europeans, most of whom were born in the territory, make up about a third.
+Kanaks represent around 39% of the population, while Europeans, most of whom were born in the territory, make up about 27%.

 As well as having one of the region's highest average incomes per capita, New Caledonia has around a quarter of the world's nickel deposits.